Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 TFO Family Office Partners is a fee-only firm in Phoenix with services geared toward non-high-net-worth and high-net-worth individuals, as well as charities.

-The firm generally requires a $50,000 annual minimum fee for wealth management and full service clients, but may waive it for certain situations, such as legacy clients, referrals, or those likely to meet the minimum later.
+The firm generally requires a $50,000 annual minimum fee for wealth management and full service clients, but may waive it for certain situations, such as legacy clients, referrals or those likely to meet the minimum later.

 In order to best serve its clients, TFO looks to provide a holistic set of financial planning and investment management offerings.
 Clients can use wealth planning, investment advisory, family milestone planning, tax consulting, estate planning, gift planning, philanthropic planning, family governance and more.

 Rather than attempting to outperform others in the highly competitive market, TFO focuses on creating tailored strategies based on each client’s goals, current assets and risk tolerance.
+Diversification is central to the firm's strategy, ensuring that client portfolios include a wide range of asset classes and securities to minimize reliance on market forecasts.

 Additionally, TFO aims to manage fees and taxes to enhance overall wealth accumulation.
 Finally, they maintain a disciplined approach, regularly rebalancing portfolios to align with client objectives, despite market fluctuations.
+TFO primarily invests in no-load mutual funds, ETFs and managed accounts.

 SEM Wealth Management